-The exploitation effort in angling has historically been controlled through a limitation of rods being used in each river.
+The exploitation effort in angling has historically been controlled through a limitation of rod number being used in each river.
 Thus only about 350 salmon rods harvested a total of 55.000 salmon in 2005, which corresponds to about 157 salmon per rod over the salmon season, which last about 100 days.
-This catch per unit effort is about 50 % higher than the goal set by managers, which corresponds to approximately 100 salmon per permitted rod over the length of the season in the best rivers.
+This catch per rod is about 50 % higher than the reference point set by managers, which corresponds to approximately 100 salmon per permitted rod over the length of the season in the best rivers.
 The average catch per utilized rod per season during the last 30 years is close to 85 salmon for all Icelandic salmon rivers but highly variable between rivers and much higher for the most productive ones.
 The average angler can thus expect to catch about one salmon per day of fishing.

-Current management measures include:
+3.1.1.
+Current management measures :

-- No legal salmon fishery in marine or coastal areas.

-- Limited salmon netting in glacial rivers

-- Limited angling effort through rod control.

-- Limited daily as well as seasonal fishing period.

-- Voluntary release programs.

-- Limitation of retained salmon

-- Bait limitation in some rivers
+- a) No legal salmon fishery in marine or coastal areas. - b) Limited salmon netting in glacial rivers - c) Controlled angling effort (limited number of rods). - d) Controlled daily as well as seasonal fishing period. - e) Voluntary release programs. - f) Limitation of retained salmon in some rivers - g) Bait limitation in some rivers

 Considering limited effort both in net fisheries and angling, considerable release of larger salmon and a daily salmon quota set in many rivers there is little ground to suspect that conventional salmon fisheries in Iceland are overexploiting the salmon stocks.
-This, however, may not be without exception and needs to be monitored carefully by managers due to the current decline in 2SW salmon stocks, which are predominantly females and have contributed significantly to spawning especially in northern and eastern areas.
+This, however, may not be without exception and needs to be monitored carefully by managers due to the current decline in 2SW salmon stocks, which are predominantly females and have historically contributed significantly to spawning especially in northern and eastern areas.

-2. Effects of by-catch
+3.2.
+Effects of by-catch